 Tofu is widely used as a protein-rich plant-based replacement for meat.
 So, for recipes where it is used as a substitute for something firm like chicken, it's important to learn how to remove water from tofu.
 If you’re going to bake or pan-fry it, you have to know how to press tofu so it can hold its shape.

+Basically, tofu has to be pressed because of all the moisture it contains.
 Some manufacturers prepare tofu blocks by draining out a lot of the moisture.
 This is the firm and extra-firm tofu, which is still moist but has already been pressed and holds its shape pretty well.
 However, even this type of tofu usually still needs to be pressed, depending on what you want to use it for.

 When you are preparing tofu, and the recipe calls for tofu that will hold its shape – for example, tofu “steaks” on the grill – draining tofu of moisture is crucial!
 If you don't remove enough water, it will end up too soft – and soft tofu turns into a mushy mess, which is the last thing you need when showing off your tofu steaks!